 "We are helping!
 We are helping!"

-Took a Level in Badass: Clearly Matrix, but also backup/little Enzo.
+Backup/little Enzo became a badass in his own right.
 He berates infected Matrix in particular, and infected AndrAIa by extension.
 Guy's got some damn big nodes to chew out his alternate self.

 backup Enzo: You'd hurt our dog?